Upin & Ipin: Casting

 The titular characters, Upin and Ipin, were voiced by Nur Fathiah Diaz for the first three seasons.
 From season 4 onwards, Asyiela Putri provides her voice for the twin brothers, replacing Nur Fathiah, who left the series to provide her voice for BoBoiBoy.
 The series' supporting and recurring characters were voiced by Les' Copaque staff throughout the season and they are referred to by their first names.
 Series producer Burhanuddin provides the voice for Tok Dalang, while his wife, Ainon, is the voice of Opah.

 Les' Copaque, according to Burhanuddin, will usually hold an audition to find the right voice cast for each character.
 This is to ensure that they will find voice actors who know how to portray their characters and not just read the script.
 The series' production team will also prioritise quality.
 Before the animation production begins, they will conduct voice recording sessions beforehand.

-The series also features special/cameo appearances by well-known Malaysian celebrities in some episodes, like Aziz Sattar, Jamali Shadat and Afdlin Shauki, as well as former Prime Minister Mahathir Mohamad and wife, Siti Hasmah Mohamad Ali, and cartoonist Lat.
+The series also features special/cameo appearances by well-known Malaysian celebrities in certain episodes, like Aziz Sattar, Jamali Shadat and Afdlin Shauki, as well as former Prime Minister Mahathir Mohamad and wife, Siti Hasmah Mohamad Ali, and cartoonist Lat.